lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 ### Collateral updates (RR & FRT guidance)

 * **RR** (e.g., 10 %) must at minimum cover the *validator correlated slashing* scenario contemplated by the risk assessment framework for stVaults analysis.
+This percentage-based reserve works in conjunction with the slashing reserve to ensure adequate collateralization.
 * **FRT** should be chosen such that the staking vault with the fully inactive validators can move from breaching `RR` to `FRT` on a scale of a few weeks.
+* **Slashing reserve** provides an additional layer of protection by ensuring a minimum absolute amount is always reserved, particularly important anticipating extensive correlated slashing across multiple vaults of the same node operator.

 ### Round-up enforcement in collateral checks